 - Accurately estimate the cost and length of time required for installation

 - Present a quality solution that factors in the condition of your existing surface, the finish that is most durable for your traffic patterns, and the appropriate color schemes for your house and personal taste

-This conversation with your contractor should help you evaluate their skill level and gauge the success you can expect in the project.
+This conversation with your contractor should help you evaluate their skill level and gauge the success you can expect from the concrete installation project.

 Do Your Research

 Before you invite a contractor to your home, do some Internet research.
 A qualified contractor appreciates an informed consumer, so educate yourself on the options and expertise required to complete the job.

 There are many online photos of work done by contractors in the concrete coatings field.
 See what appeals to you and your taste.
 Then decide if that particular look fits in your home environment.
 See if your selected contractor has a website that will educate you on the process.
 Their website should showcase a portfolio of completed concrete installations, and provide company information.

 Many general contractors add concrete coatings to their product mix but have little experience with them.
 One way to tell if the installer lacks a long-term commitment to the industry or the future maintenance of your job is whether or not he has a portfolio of concrete installation projects and a website.
 Industry statistics show that many of these companies go out of business within a few years, leaving homeowners with expensive maintenance issues down the road.